Jack Cowin

 Jack Cowin (/ˈkaʊɪn/, born 13 July 1942) is a Canadian-Australian businessman and entrepreneur with a long-term involvement in franchised fast food chains in Australia and Canada.
 Cowin brought KFC to Australia, founded and owns Hungry Jack's, which is the Burger King franchise in Australia, and has at various stages controlled the Domino's Pizza franchise in Australia prior to its 2005 listing on the ASX.

 Cowin also has an ownership stake in the Lone Star Texas Grill restaurant chain in Canada, with upstream Australian investments in cattle stations and food processing.
 Cowin is the Executive Chairman of Competitive Foods Australia, one of Australia's largest privately held businesses.
 Cowin has also been an investor in Australia's Ten Network, serving as a non-executive director.

 Cowin served as the Chancellor of the University of Western Ontario from 2015 until 2019.

 Early life

 Cowin was born on 13 July 1942 in Windsor, Ontario, Canada.
 His father, Stanley J. Cowin, was posted to Australia briefly by Ford and later encouraged his son to consider emigrating there.

+As a child he was a mower and paperboy.
+As college student, he sold trees, shrubs and nursing stocks.
 Cowin graduated with a Bachelor of Arts from the University of Western Ontario in 1964.